reab5555/Entity-Reputation-Profiler/README.md

 ## The Scripts
-There are two separate scripts: twitter_x_ext.py for extracting the tweets by keyword within a date period, as well as utilizing GPT for finding criticisms and praisings from the tweets, and twitter_x_cluster.py for reducing the criticisms and praisings into a meaningful list of insights by clustering and profiling major problems, issues, advantages, and other insights for further improvements.
+There are two separate scripts: twitter_x_ext.py for extracting the tweets by keyword within a date period, as well as utilizing GPT for finding criticisms and praisings from the tweets, and twitter_x_cluster.py for reducing the criticisms and praisings into a meaningful list of insights by clustering and profiling major problems, issues, advantages, and other useful information for further improvements.

 ### Fetching: twitter_x_ext.py
 1. Data Collection Setup: The script initializes with API keys and URLs for Twitter and GPT APIs, sets search parameters such as the keyword, date range, and filters for the tweets. start and end dates, the search word (keyword), the keyword to exclude, the minimum favorites for a tweet, and the number of pages to be fetched must be set manually.